U.S. targets El Salvador officials in latest group of international sanctions | Politics

 U.S. targets El Salvador officials in latest group of international sanctions

-The United States on Wednesday imposed sanctions on dozens of individuals and entities across Europe and the Western Hemisphere including El Salvador officials targeted for alleged negotiations with the MS-13 gang and an organized crime group based in northern Kosovo.
+The United States on Wednesday imposed sanctions on dozens of people and entities in Europe and the Western Hemisphere including an organized crime group based in northern Kosovo and El Salvador officials who Washington accuses of negotiating with the MS-13 gang.
 The U.S. Treasury Department said Wednesday's action, the latest in a series of sanctions announcements marking the week of President Joe Biden's democracy summit, named 16 individuals and 24 entities linked to transnational crime.

-The United States on Wednesday imposed sanctions on dozens of individuals and entities across Europe and the Western Hemisphere including El Salvador officials targeted for alleged negotiations with the MS-13 gang and an organized crime group based in northern Kosovo.
+The United States on Wednesday imposed sanctions on dozens of people and entities in Europe and the Western Hemisphere including an organized crime group based in northern Kosovo and El Salvador officials who Washington accuses of negotiating with the MS-13 gang.

 The U.S. Treasury Department said Wednesday's action, the latest in a series of sanctions announcements marking the week of President Joe Biden's democracy summit, named 16 individuals and 24 entities linked to transnational crime.
 Secretary of State Antony Blinken said gangs that operate across borders were destabilizing and often colluded with government officials.